 World Wide Package

 LottoDeal’s World Wide Package has 596 EuroMillions, 1,152 Canada’s Lotto 6/49, 84 National Lottery of Ireland, 234 US Powerball, 100 Australia Powerball, and 195 OZ Lotto tickets.
 The numbers look pretty big for a syndicate until you break it down by the game.

 Winnings & Getting Your Money

 Players can withdraw their money from LottoDeal.com by simply clicking on the “withdrawal request” though it will take 7 business days to process and then another 7 days to get to your bank account or credit card.
 There doesn’t seem to be a minimum withdrawal amount and they don’t mention whether there are charges involved.
-LottoDeal.com takes 10% commission on all winnings.
+LottoDeal.com takes a 10% commission on all winnings.

 Customer Service at LottoDeal.com

-LottoDeal looks like it is operated by Point Call Centers Services Ltd., a company that operates out of Bulgaria with their customer service in Scotland, both with published snail mail addresses.
+LottoDeal looks like it is operated by Point Call Centers Services Ltd., a company that operates out of Bulgaria with its customer service in Scotland, both with published snail mail addresses.
 There is also an email address and online form (they answer back in about 48 hours).
-Add to this telephone numbers for the Australia, Bulgaria, Canada, Ireland, and the UK.
-The weird thing is call any of them at any time (including business hours) and it goes to a message that says they are not available right now, leave your name and phone number and they’ll call you back – and it’s the same recording everywhere.
+Add to these telephone numbers for Australia, Bulgaria, Canada, Ireland, and the UK.
+The weird thing is to call any of them at any time (including business hours) and it goes to a message that says they are not available right now, leave your name and phone number and they’ll call you back – and it’s the same recording everywhere.

 10% Commission on All Syndicate Wins